Exadra37/elixir-phoenix-360-web-apps/TRY_IT_OUT.md

 ### THIS IS THE ONLY REQUIRED COMPILE TIME CONFIGURATION ###
 config :phoenix, :json_library, Jason

+# @PHOENIX_360_WEB_APPS - You need to import the configuration for each of the
+#   included 360 web apps, because we are not starting them as servers.
+import_config "../apps/links/config/config.exs"
+import_config "../apps/notes/config/config.exs"

 # Import environment specific config.
 This must remain at the bottom
 # of this file so it overrides the configuration defined above.
 import_config "#{Mix.env()}.exs"